 - Skövde Artificial Intelligence Lab

-We have since the early 1990s followed an integrated approach to research and education in informatics that combines and integrates the various aspects of interdisciplinary field of informatics.
-One of the results a high degree of collaboration and co-authorship between the involved research groups.
+We have since the early 1990s followed an integrated approach to research and education in informatics that combines and integrates the various aspects of the interdisciplinary field of informatics.
+One of the results is a high degree of collaboration and co-authorship between the involved research groups.